ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

-Selective Editing is an internationally recognised editing method where potential errors are prioritised according to their expected effect on key outputs.
-Only respondents that are having an impact on published estimates will be recontacted.
+Selective Editing is an internationally recognised editing method where potential errors are prioritised according to their expected impact on key outputs.
+Only respondents that are having a significant impact on published estimates will be recontacted for validation.

-Selective Editing works by assigning a score to each important variable for a business where, the score reflects the impact that editing the respondent will have on the estimates.
-Only contributors with a high score are checked, low scoring contributors pass through unchecked.
+Selective Editing works by assigning a score to each important variable for a contributor where, the score reflects the impact that editing the respondent will have on the estimates.
+Only contributors with a score above a predetermined threshold are flagged for manual review to be validated, low scoring contributors pass through unchecked.

 ## 4.0 Assumptions

 * All data inputs required by the method are available and are on a standardised basis.
-* The auxiliary predicted variable should be a good predictor of the target variable.
+* The predicted variable and auxiliary predicted value should both be good predictors of the returned data for time t.
 * The predicted value in the score calculation must have been cleaned and free from errors.
 This is not limited to genuine returns, and it may be an imputed or constructed value if a clean response is